syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 ### Connecting Blazor DataGrid to an API service

-**1.** Create a simple Blazor DataGrid by following steps.
+**1.** Create a simple Blazor SfGrid component by following steps.
 This section briefly explains about how to include [Blazor SfGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) component in your Blazor Web App using [Visual Studio](https://visualstudio.microsoft.com/vs/).

 **Prerequisites**